 Where does it fit/what’s its role?
 Who does it best fit?

 Blogging and content creation is as important as ever.
 It’s one tool to have in your toolbox to create a rich mix of content.
 Your content helps generate exposure, contribute to your credibility, and allows you to be viewed as a thought leader in your market.
 Blogs give a company—and employees—a voice in their industry.
 Blogs can increase overall site traffic, assist in marketing automation efforts, serve as additional content to publish on social channels, and become a resource to send people more information about your business.
 The best blogs are those that can serve multiple purposes at once, benefiting your company in different ways simultaneously.

-What are the key marketing analytics that I should be paying attention to when it comes to digital marketing?
-Once I’m looking at the analytics, how long until I can make decisions on the metrics I’m seeing?
+4. What are the key marketing analytics that I should be paying attention to when it comes to digital marketing?

 Which analytics you look at will depend on your end goals and objectives for digital marketing in the first place.
 Again, it’s different for everyone—which is why it’s important to have an objective in mind before you start.
 Whether you’re most focused on sessions, time on site, conversions, or another factor, track that specific metric first.
 Next, keep an eye on secondary metrics within analytics to see if any other trends can be uncovered, as some metrics can play into others.